nmcspadden/OutsetDockProfiler/README.md

 productbuild: Wrote product to Outset-Dock-Student.pkg
 ```

-This will create the "Outset-Dock-Student.pkg" file that will install a profile into `/Library/Profiles/DockStudent.mobileconfig`, and a script into `/usr/local/outset/login-every/profile-student.sh`.
+This will create a "Outset-Dock-Student.pkg" package with receipt "org.sacredsf.profile.student" and version 2.0 that will install a profile into `/Library/Profiles/DockStudent.mobileconfig`, and a script into `/usr/local/outset/login-every/profile-student.sh`.
+When the "student" user logs in, this profile will be installed.